‘The former guy’: Biden and his aides work to ignore Trump — but it won’t be easy

 “Trump and Trumpism aren’t going away, because Biden represents a return to the issues that gave rise to them in the first place: mass amnesty, kowtowing to China, crushing American jobs under the weight of radical environmentalism and forever wars in the Middle East,” Sims said.
 “If Democrats — and even some Republicans — think they can stick their heads in the sand and return to their pre-Trump status quo, they’re in for another rude awakening in ’22 and ’24.”

 Trump is not the only challenge facing the Biden administration.
-The falsehoods and misinformation spread by the former president live on among many of his supporters.
+The falsehoods and misinformation spread by the former president also live on among many of his supporters.
 A new breed of Republican politicians, including Sen. Josh Hawley (R-Mo.) and Rep. Marjorie Taylor Greene (R-Ga.), continue to perpetuate his brand of grievance politics.

-Greene, for example, has previously embraced the QAnon extremist ideology that the FBI has deemed a domestic terrorism threat, which peddles manufactured falsehoods about a nonexistent global pedophile ring, as well as falsely claiming that some mass shootings were staged by supporters of gun control and that the Sept.
+Greene, for example, has previously embraced the QAnon extremist ideology that the FBI has deemed a domestic terrorism threat, which peddles falsehoods about a nonexistent global pedophile ring.
+She in the past has falsely claimed that some mass shootings were staged by supporters of gun-control measures and that the Sept.
 11, 2001, terrorist attacks were mounted by government forces.

 The official White House policy continues to be to dismiss all things related to Trump.
 White House press secretary Jen Psaki repeatedly tried to avoid discussing this month’s Trump impeachment trial — addressing it only obliquely when specifically pressed by reporters — and refused to entertain questions on Greene and her false claims, saying at one point: “We don’t want to elevate conspiracy theories further in the briefing room.”